scottanderson42/potters-teacher-wizard/README.md

 # MAGICAL POTTER TEACHER WIZZARD!

-## Installation
+## Installation and Use
 1. `npm install`
 2. `npm run dev`
 3. Open [localhost:8080](http://localhost:8080) in your favorite browsing-type Intarweb navigation application.

+## Production Build
+1. `npm run prod`
+2. Magical code is in the `/dist` directory now, by magic!

 ## Notes